formaweb/timetrello/readme.md

 ## Usage

-You can use `TimeTrello` class itself.
+You use the module directly.

 ### Trello

-All time tracking annotations must be entered through a unique comment for this purpose.
-See below the pattern to follow.
+All time tracking annotations must follow the specification below in order to be understood and consolidated by Time Trello.

 **PREFIX** **TIME** [**START_DATE**] "**COMMENT**"